ThrashingLaggard/xyDocGen/README.md

 # xyDocumentor

 xyDocumentor is an open source CLI tool for generating API documentation from C# projects.
-It supports Markdown, HTML, PDF, and JSON output.
+It supports Markdown,PDF, JSON , and HTML output.

-Scans all C# files in the specified root directory and all its subfolders.
+Scans all C# files in the specified directory and below.
 Extracts all types and nested types, methods, properties, events, fields, etc.
 Collects the XML Comments from the project.
-Generates a tree to visualize the project structure.
+Generates a tree and index to visualize the project structure.
+Each format is written into its **own subfolder**.

 ## Usage example: